Some device configurations can change while the app is running. These include, but aren't limited to:

 language, or preferred theme changes their respective values in the

 The system recreates an Activity when a configuration change occurs.
-The system
+To do

-and destroys the existing Activity instance.
-It then
+this, the system calls onDestroy and destroys the existing Activity

 The recreation behavior helps your application adapt to new configurations by automatically reloading your application with alternative resources that match the new device configuration.